-December 31, 2022 and 2021
+December 31, 2023 and 2022

-FINANCIAL STATEMENTS December 31, 2022 and 2021
+FINANCIAL STATEMENTS December 31, 2023 and 2022

 CONTENTS Page No.

 INDEPENDENT AUDITORS' REPORT 3

 FINANCIAL STATEMENTS

 Statements of Financial Position 6

 Statements of Activities 7

 Statements of Cash Flows 9

 Notes to Financial Statements 10

-REPORT IN ACCORDANCE WITH GOVERNMENT AUDITING STANDARDS Independent Auditors' Report on Internal Control over Financial Reporting and on Compliance and Other Matters based on an Audit of Financial Statements Performed in Accordance with Government Auditing Standards REPORT IN ACCORDANCE WITH TITLE 2 U.S. CODE OF FEDERAL REGULATIONS PART 200, UNIFORM ADMINISTRATIVE REQUIREMENTS, COST PRINCIPLES, AND AUDIT REQUIREMENTS FOR FEDERAL AWARDS 21
+based on an Audit of Financial Statements Performed in Accordance with Government Auditing Standards REPORT IN ACCORDANCE WITH TITLE 2 U.S. CODE OF FEDERAL REGULATIONS PART 200, UNIFORM ADMINISTRATIVE REQUIREMENTS, COST PRINCIPLES, AND AUDIT REQUIREMENTS FOR FEDERAL AWARDS 21

-Independent Auditors' Report on Compliance for Each Major Federal Program; Report on Internal Control Over Compliance and Report on Schedule of Expenditure of Federal Awards Required by the Uniform Guidance24
+Independent Auditors' Report on Compliance for Each Major Federal Program; Report on Internal Control Over Compliance and Report on Schedule of Expenditure of Federal Awards Required by the Uniform Guidance 24

-Schedule of Expenditures of Federal and State Awards 27
+Schedule of Expenditures of Federal Awards 27

-Notes to Schedule of Expenditures of Federal and State Awards 28
+Notes to Schedule of Expenditures of Federal Awards 28

 Schedule of Findings and Questioned Costs 29